szilard/benchm-ml/README.md

 ##### Linear Models

-The linear models are not the primary focus of this study (because of their not so great accuracy on these types of data vs the more complex models) and are analysed here only to extablish an idea in terms of scalability/speed/accuracy.
+The linear models are not the primary focus of this study because of their not so great accuracy vs the more complex models (on this type of data).
+They are analysed here only to get an idea in terms of scalability/speed/accuracy.

 The R glm package (the basic R tool for logistic regression) is very slow, 500 seconds on *n* = 0.1M (AUC 70.6).
-The R glmnet package is faster, 10 sec for *n* = 0.1M (AUC 69.3 with no regularization), but still slow compared to the next alternatives (120 seconds for *n* = 1M, AUC 70.0).
+The R glmnet package is faster, 10 sec for *n* = 0.1M (AUC 69.3 with no regularization) or 120 seconds for *n* = 1M (AUC 70.0), but that is still slow compared to the next alternatives.
-The R LiblineaR package is faster, 30 seconds for *n* = 1M and it's presented in more details below, along with Python/scikit-learn's logistic regression based on the same LIBLINEAR C++ library as the latter R package.
+The R LiblineaR package is faster, 30 seconds for *n* = 1M and it's presented in more details below, along with Python/scikit-learn's logistic regression based on the same LIBLINEAR C++ library.

 Tool    | *n*  |   Time (sec)  | RAM (GB) | AUC
 --------|------|---------------|----------|--------